Here you will find information about the range of pressure relief mattresses you can select from, depending on the user’s level of risk.

 • Reactive/static mode: cell pressure is equalised to redistribute the body weight over a greater surface area.
 Ideal for residents/patients in rehabilitation or those who cannot tolerate a moving surface.

 In addition to pressure beds, you can also obtain separate pressure relief mattresses or mattress overlays, which may be more cost-effective.

 Foam and gel-filled surfaces

-Foam mattress overlays (left) may have a cross cut or textured upper surface to allow greater conformity.
+Foam mattress overlays (right) may have a cross cut or textured upper surface to allow greater conformity.

 They can also reduce friction and shear by allowing the surface to move with the user.